Early childhood education: Froebel's play theory

 Friedrich Froebel was a German Educator that believed in the idea of children learning through play.
 Specifically, he said, "play is the highest expression of human development in childhood, for it alone is the free expression of what is in the child's soul."
-Froebel believed that teachers should act as a facilitators and supporters for the students's play, rather than an authoritative, disciplinary figure.
-He created educational open-ended toys that he called "gifts" and "occupations" that were designed to encourage self expression and initiation.
+Froebel believed that teachers should act as a facilitators and supporters for the students' play, rather than an authoritative, disciplinary figure.
+He created educational open-ended toys that he called "gifts" and "occupations" that were designed to encourage self-expression and initiation.

 Reggio Emilia approach

 Reggio Emilia is an educational philosophy that originated in the town of Reggio Emilia in northern Italy, shortly after World War II.
 It was developed under the leadership of educator Loris Malaguzzi, who believed that children are capable, curious, and full of potential.
 Central to the Reggio Emilia philosophy is the idea that children learn best through self-directed, experiential learning in relationship-driven environments.
 Young children are encouraged to explore their environment and to express themselves not limited to written, spoken, or signed forms, but can also be symbolic, metaphorical, imaginative, logical, and relational.
 Teachers in Reggio Emilia are viewed as co-learners and collaborators, guiding rather than instructing, and documentation of children's thinking and learning is a key practice to make learning visible.